All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 Symptom: App becomes sluggish after extended use on mobile devices.

 Solution: Load only one Rive character at a time.
 Optimize custom .riv files to stay under 200KB.
-Call cleanup functions on unmount to release WebGL contexts.
+Run teardown (tap.close(), setStream(null)) on call end and component unmount to release WebGL contexts.
 Always add playsInline to <audio> elements for iOS Safari.

 Next Steps